Nonstop (band): E Tudo Vai Mudar

 By the end of 2003, Nonstop was ready to release new music.
 After premiering their new single "E Tudo Vai Mudar" at the MTV Shakedown finale, that was held in Lisbon, the girls went to release their second studio album, Tudo Vai Mudar, on May 5 2004.
 Similarly to Nonstop, the album featured production from Steelworks.
 Portuguese producers as AC Firmino and Augusto Armada (Gutto); Carlos Juvantes and Gonçalo Pereira also worked with the group, providing them a "more mature" sound.
 The lead single, "E Tudo Vai Mudar", was amongst the 30 most played Portuguese songs on the radio of 2004, making Nonstop the only exclusively female artist/group featured on that list.
 Both the MTV Shakedown performance and official music video for the song were on high rotation on MTV Portugal.
 Nonstop continued to make appearances on TV, usually singing live.
 They were also guest stars on TVI's prime time series Inspector Max.

-The girls' fifth single, "Play-back", a cover of Carlos Paião's hit in the 80s, was released on July 17 2004.
+The girls' fifth single, "Play-back", a cover of Carlos Paião's hit in the 80s, was released on 17 July 2004.
 Nonstop had previously covered the song, in 2003, on RTP's Domingo É Domingo, where they performed with a live band.
 However, the recorded version for the album would see different arrangements, with the girls picking up different parts of the song.
 Nonstop premiered their single live on SIC's primetime talk-show HermanSIC, after participating in a little comedy sketch with its host Herman José.

 The "Tudo Vai Mudar Tour" took the girls abroad, to countries like Canada and France.
-In Portugal, Nonstop was the opening act of ex-Boyzone's Ronan Keating concert.
+In Portugal, Nonstop was the opening act of Ronan Keating's concert.

 In 2005, Rita Reis was featured on two albums: Boss AC's Ritmo, Amor e Palavras, on the song "És Mais Que Uma Mulher"; and Gutto's Chokolate, the duet Importante.
-Rita, Andrea and Liliana would also made an appearance on Gutto's music video for "Só Quero Dançar".
+Rita, Andrea and Liliana would also make an appearance on Gutto's music video for "Só Quero Dançar".